 Not only is camping an inexpensive way to take a vacation, it brings together so many things that my family values: slowing down, removing distractions, and appreciating the beauty of the natural world.

-Here’s my 7 best tips for making it easier to go camping with kids:
+Here are my 7 best tips for making it easier to go camping with kids:

 1. Keep your meals simple.